mephistopheles1010/user-activity-monitor/README.md

 first setup and startup redis server
 create .env file in the root of a project(can simple gen a template with ./deploy/scripts/gen-env-template.sh)
 configure .env file according to your environment
+if you intend to start service with pm2 configure log directory path in startup.pm2.json
 npm install

 ## Tests